What are habits?

 - Habits can come in pairs, such as sucking a thumb and pulling hair.
 When you stop the thumb-sucking, the hair-pulling might also stop.

-will go a long way to stopping habits.
+will go a long way towards stopping habits.
 For example, you can say, ‘That’s great, I can really hear your words clearly when your fingers aren’t in your mouth’.

 At about three years of age, thumb-sucking and finger-sucking can become a problem for children’s teeth development.
 If your child is still finger-sucking beyond three, talk to your pharmacist about using other approaches, such as a sticking plaster or a paint-on solution.
 The solution makes the fingers taste yucky.